Prášily: Sights

 The main landmark of Prášily was the Church of Saint Procopius.
 It was built in the Neoclassical style in 1802–1803 and was demolished in 1978.
-Although it was demolished, its remains are protected as a cultural monuments.
+Although it was demolished, its remains are protected as a cultural monument.

 In Prášily is a freely accessible botanical garden with more than 5,000 species of plants.
 It covers an area of 1.5 ha and is the highest botanical garden in the country.

 On Poledník Hill (1315 m above sea level) is the eponymous observation tower.
 It was created by the reconstruction of a military building and was opened in 1998.
 It is 37 m high and, due to the climatic conditions, is only accessible in the summer season.